Independent State of Croatia: Parliament

 The NDH Parliament was established by the Legal Decree on the Croatian State Parliament on 24 January 1942.
 The parliamentarians were not elected and meetings were convened just over a dozen times after the initial session in 1942.
-Its president vas Marko Došen.
+Its president was Marko Došen.
 This decree established five categories of individuals who would receive an invitation to be a member of parliament from the Ustaše-appointed government: (1) living Croatian representatives from the Croatian Parliament of 1918, (2) living Croatian representatives elected in the 1938 Yugoslavian election, (3) members of the Party of Rights prior to 1919, (4) certain officials of the Supreme Ustaše Headquarters and (5) two members of the German national assembly.
 The responsibility for assembling all eligible members of parliament was given to the head of the Supreme Court, Nikola Vukelić, who found 204 people to be eligible.
 In accordance with the decree, Vukelić ruled that those who had received the position of senator in 1939, had been part of Dušan Simović's government, or had been part of the Yugoslav government-in-exile forfeited their eligibility.
 Two hundred and four people were declared eligible for the parliament, with 141 actually attending parliamentary meetings.
 Of the 204 eligible parliament members, 93 were members of the Croatian Peasant Party, 56 of whom attended meetings.

 The Parliament was only a deliberatory body and was not empowered to enact legislation.
 However, during the eighth session of the parliament in February 1942, the Ustaše regime was put on the defensive when a joint Croatian Peasant Party-Croatian Party of Rights motion, supported by 39 members of parliament, questioned about the whereabouts of the Peasant Party's leader Vladko Maček.
 The following session, Ante Pavelić responded that Maček was being kept in isolation to prevent him from coming into contact with Yugoslav government officials.
 In less than a month, Maček was moved from the Jasenovac concentration camp and put on house arrest at his property in Kupinec.
 Maček was later called upon by foreigners to take a stand and counteract the Pavelić government, but he refused.
 Maček fled the country in 1945, with the help of Ustaše General Ante Moškov.
 After its February 1942 session, the Parliament met only a few more times, and the decree was not renewed in 1943.